 The recipe will work without the extra fat, so do what suits your needs.
 However, keep in mind that the resulting pancake will be more firm and less tender than the original.

-To make the pancake, whisk everything, except the fruit (chickpea flour, coconut milk, water, maple syrup, vanilla, salt) in a medium bowl until completely blended.
+To make the chickpea flour baked pancake, whisk everything, except the fruit (chickpea flour, coconut milk, water, maple syrup, vanilla, salt) in a medium bowl until completely blended.

 If your chickpea flour has noticeable, hard lumps, I strongly suggest sifting the flour first; it is hard to whisk out the pesky lumps after the fact!
 Alternatively, toss all of the ingredients (again, except for the blueberries) in a blender or food processor and process until smooth.

 Pour the batter into a sprayed or oiled 9-inch (22.5 cm) tart or pie pan and scatter with the blueberries.
 I recommend a glass or ceramic pan for the most even baking.
-If you are using a metal pan, consider reducing the oven temperature to 425F (instead of 450F).
+If you are using a metal pan, reduce the oven temperature to 425F (instead of 450F) and reduce the baking time by several minutes, too.

 Other pan shapes (e.g., 9-inch square, 11×7-inch rectangle) will work if you do not have a round pan, or if you prefer to cut the pancake into squares or bars.